Kelly win in Arizona puts Dems 1 seat from Senate control

 Kelly’s victory in a 2020 special election spurred by the death of Republican Sen. John McCain gave Democrats both of Arizona’s Senate seats for the first time in 70 years.
 The shift was propelled by the state’s fast-changing demographics and the unpopularity of Trump.

-Kelly’s 2022 campaign largely focused on his support for abortion rights, protecting Social Security, lowering drug prices and ensuring a stable water supply in the midst of a drought, which has curtailed Arizona’s cut of Colorado River water.
+Kelly’s 2022 campaign primarily focused on his support for abortion rights, protecting Social Security, lowering drug prices, and ensuring a stable water supply during a drought, which has curtailed Arizona’s cut of Colorado River water.

 With President Joe Biden struggling with low approval ratings, Kelly distanced himself from the president, particularly on border security, and played down his Democratic affiliation amid angst about the state of the economy.